Arroquw/volvo-bifuel-actuator/README.md

 In this repositaory I made some sort of PoC with an arduino nano and a TMC2209 stepper driver, which does seem to kind of work to move the topran or magneti marelli (I ordered both) I mentioned earlier, but if I put it in my car, it won't switch over to LPG, and I expect that is due to how I implemented the READY_OUT signal.

-The datasheet seems to imply that the READ_OUT signal goes low when the motor is in a bad state (e.g. coils of the stepper motor shorted - either to ground or each other, PWM signal bad (duty cycle wrong or wrong frequency), too low input voltage, etc.), and I just set it to high.
+The datasheet seems to imply that the READY_OUT signal goes low when the motor is in a bad state (e.g. coils of the stepper motor shorted - either to ground or each other, PWM signal bad (duty cycle wrong or wrong frequency), too low input voltage, etc.), and I just set it to high.

-HW schematics WIP to upload